apache/pulsar/site2/docs/functions-deploy.md

 ### Parallelism

-Pulsar Functions run as processes called **instances**.
+Pulsar Functions run as processes, which is called **instances**.
 When you run a Pulsar Function, it runs as a single instance by default.
 In [local run mode](#local-run-mode), you can *only* run a single instance of a function.

 When you create a function, you can specify the *parallelism* of a function (the number of instances to run).
 You can set the parallelism factor using the `--parallelism` flag of the [`create`](reference-pulsar-admin.md#functions-create) command.